 To get onto a Higher Level Apprenticeship, you will need at least two A Levels, or an Advanced Level Apprenticeship.

-Other qualifications, such as a relevant Edexcel (BTEC) level 3 National or the International Baccalaureate Diploma are often accepted.
+Other qualifications, such as a relevant BTEC level 3 qualification or the International Baccalaureate Diploma are often accepted.
 Check prospectuses carefully.

 It is illegal for any organisation to set age limits for entry to employment, education or training, unless they can show there is a real need to have these limits.